lowRISC/opentitan/hw/formal/README.md

 In contrast, symbolic variable can abstract the design by declaring the index with constraints.
 To ensure the symbolic variable performs the expected behaviors, two assumptions need to be written:
-* Constraint the symoblic variable with the correct bound
+* Constraint the symbolic variable with the correct bound.
-* Randomize the variable at the beginning of the simulation, then keep it stable throughout the rest of the simulation
+* Randomize the variable at the beginning of the simulation, then keep it stable throughout the rest of the simulation.
 ```systemverilog
   logic [$clog2(N_SOURCE)-1:0] src_sel;
   `ASSUME_FPV(IsrcRange_M, src_sel >= 0 && src_sel < N_SOURCE, clk_i, !rst_ni)